 Aluminum Foil In Incinerators

 If aluminum packaging enters the incineration recovery process, it can be recovered from the incinerator bottom ashes.
 A minimum of 40% of the aluminum foil sent to incinerators is available for recovery and increases to 80% recovery for thicker aluminum packaging.
 However, landfills and not incinerators are usually where most of our domestic waste ends up.
 Incineration also gives out toxic fumes.
-Hence, aluminium would be much safer to recycle or reuse than to recover using incineration.
+Hence, aluminum would be much safer to recycle or reuse than to recover using incineration.

 Reusing Before Recycling